Two Stroke Expansion Chamber Design

 My pipe building resources page

-showing how accurate ECcalc is compared to dyno graphs.
+Four examples showing how accurate ECcalc is compared to dyno graphs.clicking here

-1. Limitations: Acceptable piston stroke is 28mm to 81mm in version 27.
-In 28 there is no limitation.
-Minimum to maximum acceptable exhaust pulse widths are .45 to 2.1 milliseconds.
-Click here to download a spreadsheet that will let you figure out your engines exhaust pulse width.
+1. Limitations: Acceptable piston stroke is 28mm to 81mm in version 30.
+In version 28 there is no such limitation.
+Minimum to maximum acceptable exhaust pulse widths are .45 to 2.1 milliseconds in version 30.
+Click here to download a spreadsheet that will let you figure out your engines exhaust pulse time duration.
 For engines with ignition timing that doesn't vary with RPM I have made a new option for them but it requires the user to measure the exhaust gas temperatures.

 2. This Excel spreadsheet uses sophisticated mathematical means to determine the return waves shape, length, and peak which are used in additional formulas to determine the extra engine power the expansion chamber is contributing to the engine throughout its RPM range.